 Oleanders are usually very large, mounded shrubs that take up considerable space in the landscape.
 Their quick growth rate and thick multi-stemmed habit makes them ideal for use as a screen or informal hedge.

 Oleanders flower from early summer until mid-autumn with large clusters of 2-inch single or double blossoms.
-Colors range from white through yellow, peach, salmon and pink to deep burgundy red.
+Colors range from pure white through pale-yellow, peach, salmon and pink to deep burgundy red.
 Some varieties (mostly doubles) are fragrant.

 The leaves are smooth, dark green, thick and leathery.
 They are long and narrow, usually between 4 and 6 inches long and an inch or less wide.
 The dwarf cultivars also have smaller leaves.
 Leaves generally grow in whorls.